midu16/midu16.github.io/_posts/2022-08-24-offline-mirroring-comparison.markdown

 	Creating archive /apps/offline-registry/working-dor/archive/mirror_seq1_000013.tar
 {% endhighlight %}

-By setting the `archieveSize: 2`, this will create a number of .tar files which limits the size to 2GiB.
+By setting the `archiveSize: 2`, this will create a number of .tar files which limits the size to 2GiB.

 At this state you need to move the .tar.gz file to the Offline Host.